Lionel Hampton played

 Shane Allen of Eugene Oregon and his band Stomp Off Party are playing an all-Hampton set on Saturday night, featuring vibraphonist Mike Horsfall and vocalist Marilyn Keller.

-Don your favorite 1940s gear and travel to Portland for a fantastic night honoring one of Jazz’s greatest names!
+Don your favorite 1940s gear and fly back in time to our Portland air terminal dreamscape for a fantastic night honoring one of Jazz’s greatest names!

 The same week Lionel Hampton played Norse Hall, he also played a few nights at the Uptown Ballroom on Burnside and 21st.